 At trivago we are working heavily on the web platform and, based on the scale that we need to serve our users, our applications need to cater for many different kinds of environments and conditions.

-What’s the point in downloading the app from the store when you can do the same thing in the browser?
 I’m a product designer at trivago, and would like to share some insights into one of our biggest projects we tackled in the last period.
-Designing trivago’s new mobile app!
+Well, from a product design perspective at least.